saurabhdeshpande93/gp-auto-regression/README.md

 ## Datasets

+** NOTE: Datasets will be provided soon.**

-Training data is provided in the [<span style="color:blue">'src/data/training_data'</span>](src/bash) directory.
+Training data will be provided in the [<span style="color:blue">'src/data/training_data'</span>](src/bash) directory.
 Datsets have been obtained through non-linear FEM simulations using [AceFEM](http://symech.fgg.uni-lj.si/Download.htm) framework.
 The pipeline to create numpy arrays of datasets will be provided soon. <br />

 Originally following four dataset arrays are provided.: